Studying in Australia

 - Completed Australian Student Visa Application form (157A)

 Student Visa Procedure

 The students need to have a sufficient level of English Language Proficiency and minimum educational qualification before applying to the university.
-The process of Australian Student Visa begins with the application for admission in College/University.
+The process of Australian Student Visa begins with the application for admission to College/University.
 An offer letter would be sent by the College/University which takes the duration of 1 to 6 weeks.
 Prior to the offer letter, skype/phone interview might be conducted.